PhilipDaniels/rsforcs/site/content/linq/_index.md

 +++

 Things that need adapters:
-  single is supposed to have the definitive explanation first and last intersect union
+  single is supposed to have the definitive explanation - CODED! first and last intersect union